By: Colleen Hoover

 Verity (the character, not the book) steals the entire show as I think she would have wanted.
 She is a self obsessed and vain author who writes her books in the antagonist’s point of view.

 As a mother, I could not believe the thoughts she has regarding her children.
 I am disgusted.

 As a wife, I could not believe I found myself routing for the wrong side of the Lowen/Jeremy/Verity love triangle.

 Oh and the ending!
 My god the ending!
 This ending that will leave you thinking for a very long time.

-Lastly, kudos to Colleen for making the house where the majority of the story took place feel like its own version of Hill House with its description and all its “Chronics”.
-And kudos for naming the psychopath that is Verity the name Verity.
-Her name means a true principle of belief which is totally ironic as you will not know what to believe once you read the book!
+Kudos to you, Colleen Hoover, for making the house where the majority of the story took place feel like its own version of Hill House with its eerie description and all its “Chronics”.
+And kudos for naming the psychopath that is Verity.
+Verity means a true principle of belief which is totally ironic as you will not know what to believe once you read the book!